 Gating code to localize the triage process

-The heterogeneous nature of large enterprise releases often requires multiple release trains that combine both slower moving legacy systems of record, and faster Agile systems of engagement.
+The heterogeneous nature of large enterprise releases often requires multiple agile release trains that combine both slower moving legacy systems of record and faster Agile systems of engagement.
 This means as the build rate from dev increases, the probability that any given change will impact multiple systems also increases.

 This strategy localizes the triage process and helps dev teams avoid debugging test failures that have nothing to do with the code.
 Establishing quality gates reduces multi-faceted triage scenarios, keeping defects as close to developers as possible and limiting progression into more complex test environments.

 With Plutora, release managers define phases and quality gates to create a well-structured release process for promoting code along the deployment pipeline.
 Environment management teams assign test environments and related configurations to each phase of the release, so each environment is fit for purpose.
 Criteria for progressing builds is established and approval history is stored to meet compliance requirements.

 Monitor product quality as code progresses along the pipeline

 DevOps transformations implement automation to establish efficient and repeatable processes, but automation can limit visibility to the broader team.

 Many activities and metrics in the CD pipeline — code commits, builds and their version numbers, test environment configurations, test plans created for user stories or defects, test cases run against each build, status and results of these tests — are not accessible to everyone on the release team because they take place within the specialized tools of dev and test teams.

 Plutora aggregates data from dev and test tools so stakeholders can view test status and defect count in real time to evaluate risk at each phase of the CD pipeline.
 Reports are distributed automatically, reducing the need for time-consuming meetings.